 Patricia E. Campie

-Trish Campie is a a principal researcher in the Human Services program at AIR.
-Utilizing 25 years of experience, Dr. Campie’s primary research focus is on preventing and reducing lethal violence among youth and young adults in the United States and other countries, serving as a core member of the global Armed Conflict and Violence Prevention Research Advisory Group for USAID’s Center for Conflict and Violence Prevention.
-Among her recent work, she has coauthored studies on gang desistance in the Northern Triangle, youth violence in Colombia, and a global evidence review of what works to prevent lethal community-based violence.
+Dr. Patricia Campie is a principal researcher in the Human Services program at AIR.
+Utilizing 27 years of experience, Dr. Campie’s primary research focus is on preventing and reducing lethal violence among youth and young adults in the United States and other countries, serving as AIR’s P.I. for USAID’s Center for Conflict and Violence Prevention Learning Agenda Implementation Team (CVP-LAIT).
+Among her recent international work, she has coauthored studies on gang desistance in the Northern Triangle, youth violence in Colombia, and a global evidence review of what works to prevent lethal community-based violence.
+On behalf of CVP-LAIT she is currently leading a team conducting two systematic reviews on conflict sensitivity integration in development sectors and motivations and incentives for individuals to engage with, join, or support violent groups.

 Ph.D., Criminology and Law, University of Arizona; M.P.A., Criminal Justice Policy and Administration, University of Arizona